The Québec maritime Blog

 In Bas-Saint-Laurent, Côté Est offers a seasonal cuisine that showcases local ingredients.
 (Be sure to check out their gourmet market!)
 This café-bistro and caterer is also involved in educating the public about the forest while helping to make this environment accessible to all, primarily through the forest mushroom festival held in Kamouraska every year.

 So many sustainable tourism measures have been implemented in the maritime regions of Québec that it’s impossible to name them all.
 Here are a few other interesting ones:

-- The dunes, which are an integral part of the beauty of the Îles de la Madeleine, are a fragile environment that is essential to the ecological balance of the archipelago.
-For one thing, they prevent salt from the sea from contaminating the fresh water available on the Islands.
+- The dunes, which are an integral part of the beauty of the Îles de la Madeleine, are a fragile environment that’s essential to the ecological balance of the archipelago.
+For one thing, they prevent salt from the sea from seeping into the Islands’ groundwater supplies.
 Vehicles are forbidden on beaches and dunes; walking on the dunes is also discouraged.
-Use marked paths instead.
+Please use marked paths instead.

-- Les Événements Gaspésiens is an organization that brings together 10 events that showcase Gaspesian culture while focusing on eco-responsible management.
-These events include the Petite-Vallée Song Festival, Festival Musique du Bout du Monde in Gaspé, Festival La Virée in Carleton-sur-Mer and the TDLG on Skis.
+- Several events in Gaspésie focus on sustainability while showcasing local culture.
+These include the Petite-Vallée Song Festival, Festival Musique du Bout du Monde in Gaspé, Festival La Virée Trad in Carleton-sur-Mer and the Winter TDLG.

-- Charging stations for electric vehicles can be found throughout the maritime regions of Québec.
+- Charging stations for electric vehicles can be found throughout the four maritime regions of Québec.

 - In Tadoussac, visitors can rent electric bikes.
-A map of local parking lots is available online to encourage walking or cycling in the village.
+A map of local public parking lots is available on the town’s website to encourage walking or cycling in the village.

-These are only a few examples of sustainable tourism in our regions.
-Have you encountered other such initiatives while visiting us?
+These are only a few examples of sustainable tourism initiatives in our regions.
+Have you encountered any others while visiting us?
 Tell us about them in the comment section below!